icdp-digital-library/KNOT/data_model/Development/Activity Modelet/activity_scenario_competency_questions.md

 WHERE {?project prov:used ?object .
 ?object dct:title ?title .
 OPTIONAL {?object prov:value ?value} }
 ```

 _Outcome_

-A list of entities that a research project used in the course of its activity such as physical or digital objects along with their titles and, if available, a URI.
+A list of entities that a research project may have used in the course of its activity such as physical or digital objects along with their titles and, if available, a URI.

 _Example_